Learn The European Flags (Updated 2026)

 Outliers

-Armenia and Cyprus are geographically located in Asia, but they have geopolitical and cultural ties with Europe.
+Armenia and Cyprus are geographically located in Asia, but are often associated with Europe because of their historical, political and cultural ties.

 armenia flag 1